-Robot Operating System (ROS) is a communication interface that enables different parts of a robot system to discover, send, and receive data.
-MATLAB® support for ROS is a library of functions that allows you to exchange data with ROS-enabled physical robots, or robot simulators such as Gazebo®.
+Robot Operating System (ROS) is a communication interface that enables different parts of a robot system to discover each other, and send and receive data between them.
+MATLAB® supports ROS with a library of functions that enables you to exchange data with ROS-enabled physical robots or robot simulators such as Gazebo®.

 This example introduces how to: